Humol-e/Humol-e/README.md

 ### 🎯 Goals
 📊 Become an expert in **Data Engineering** and apply my mechatronic knowledge to develop innovative solutions.

-💡 Continue creating projects that positively impact society, particularly in the field of biomedical devices and technological accessibility.
+💡 Continue creating projects that positively impact society.

 If you're interested in collaborating on any of my projects or sharing ideas, feel free to connect with me! 🚀